Tuition Remission and Tuition Discount

 - The University reserves the right to deny enrollment in a particular course when the use of the tuition remission plan for self, spouse or dependent child(ren) would cause the course to be over-enrolled or causes the University to create another section of that course.

 - Spouses and dependent children may earn only one undergraduate or graduate degree or a certificate under this policy.

 *Dependent statuses are identified as defined by FAFSA Regulations.
 Changes in dependent status will be reviewed on a case-by-case basis.

 Registers for course(s) during regular registration period.
 Completes and signs the Tuition Remission Application, available on the Human Resources webpage and submits it with the Student Detail Schedule to his/her immediate supervisor for review.

-If the student’s course load changes, immediately notifies Human Resources in writing.
+If the student's course load changes, immediately notify Human Resources in writing.